Skip to main content

 What's the difference between XML and JSON?

 XML uses tags and attributes, supports schemas and namespaces, and allows comments.
-JSON is lighter, natively parsed in JavaScript, and dominant in modern web APIs.
+JSON is lighter, natively parsed in JavaScript, and common in current web APIs.
 XML is still standard in enterprise systems, SOAP APIs, Android development, and document markup like SVG.

 Why does my XML need formatting?